-6.2 Direct Impacts to People and Property
+1-6.2 Direct Impacts to People and Property

-6.2.1 People Near the CEI Hub
+1-6.2.1 Risk of Harm to People Near the CEI Hub

-There are ten companies on 31 properties located at the CEI Hub that vary in size from 0.1 to 31.27 acres for a total of 219.85 acres.
-On average there, are 0.8 full-year equivalent workers per acre, for a total of approximately 200 people on-site throughout the CEI Hub properties.
-More generally, the zip codes where the CEI Hub is located (97231 and 97210) have a total combined population of 16,508 and total employment of 31,517.
-In addition to the physical presence of these people, there are also people driving through for personal or business reasons and river-related transport that could put people at risk from CEI Hub failures from a CSZ earthquake.
-Impacts would not only be in these zip codes, but this area represents the immediate nearby population.
+There are 10 companies on 31 properties located at the CEI Hub that vary in size from 0.1 to 31.27 acres for a total of 219.85 acres.90 On average there, are 0.8 full-year equivalent workers per acre,91 for a total of approximately 200 people on-site throughout the CEI Hub properties.
+Including the adjacent properties to CEI Hub parcels there are 1,400 acres of land, suggesting approximately 1,100 workers.
+More generally, the zip codes where the CEI Hub is located (97231 and 97210) have a total combined population of 16,508 and total employment of 31,517.92 In addition to the physical presence of these people, there are also people driving through for personal or business reasons and river-related transport that could put people at risk from CEI Hub failures from a CSZ earthquake.